 According to color theory, all the colors are categorized into three groups on the color wheel.
 These are – primary colors, secondary colors, and tertiary colors.

 Secondary Colors: A secondary color combines two primary colors in a given color space.
-For regular human vision, the primary colors are red, green, and blue (RGB).
+For normal human vision, the primary colors are red, green, and blue (RGB).
 When lights of these colors are mixed, a wide range of visible colors is produced.

 Tertiary colors: A tertiary color combines 100% saturation of one primary color, 50% saturation of a second one, and 0% saturation of the third one in any given color space.
 This color space can be RGB, CMYK, or RYB.
 Tertiary colors are also known as intermediate colors.